-With assistance from SNEP Network partners and consultants Kimberly Groff Consulting, Mass Audubon, The Nature Conservancy, Save the Bay, and the University of New Hampshire, the Canoe River Aquifer Resilience Project will build local capacity by integrating regional planning and local monitoring, with an emphasis on broad community engagement.
+With assistance from SNEP Network partners Kimberly Groff Consulting, Mass Audubon, The Nature Conservancy, Save the Bay, and the University of New Hampshire, the Canoe River Aquifer Resilience Project will build local capacity by integrating regional planning and local monitoring, with an emphasis on broad community engagement.
 Based on existing plans, the project will identify and prioritize Nature Based Solutions (NBS) to protect the watershed.
 (NBS protect, manage, and restore ecosystems to mitigate threats to the watershed, primarily by increasing the ability of the landscape to absorb and filter water – read more about NBS and case studies in the Taunton River Watershed here.)

 The 5 communities have already identified hundreds of potential NBS projects to address the hazards facing the Canoe River Aquifer.
 The SNEP Network team will use a systems view to explore the common barriers to implementing NBS in the region, and will also leverage a tool recently developed by The Nature Conservancy in collaboration with the MVP Program to site NBS for climate resilience.

 Project implementation will be advanced based on community outreach.
 The SNEP Network team formed a community-based steering committee, and solicits project input through public meetings as well as targeted outreach to underserved and environmental justice communities.
 All 5 towns are represented, allowing for peer-to-peer exchanges, enhanced collaboration, and public and stakeholder feedback.
-SNEP Network consultant and project manager, Kimberly Groff, notes that the likelihood of success is high because of the existing strong relationships with and between the towns in the region, local planning groups, and state-designated land protections.
+SNEP Network partner, Kimberly Groff, notes that the likelihood of success is high because of the existing strong relationships with and between the towns in the region, local planning groups, and state-designated land protections.
 “We can achieve more by working together,” she explained.

 Groff also hopes that SNEP Network assistance will build capacity in the participating towns by providing the tools and resources needed to continue collaborating and advancing NBS projects towards implementation even after the project is completed in 2022.